alokbharti/DailyNews/README.md

 - Stores data in the cache (in case a user is offline and wants to use) App size is small.

 News Data are taken from newsapi.org(https://newsapi.org/)

+P.S.: Be sure your gps is on while using this app